What is a tooth filling?

 How should I care for my teeth with fillings?

 To maintain your fillings, you should follow good oral hygiene practices — visiting your dentist regularly for cleanings, brushing with a fluoride-containing toothpaste, and flossing at least once daily.
 If your dentist suspects that a filling might be cracked or is “leaking” (when the sides of the filling don’t fit tightly against the tooth, this allows debris and saliva to seep down between the filling and the tooth, which can lead to decay), he or she will take X-rays to assess the situation.
-If your tooth is extremely sensitive, if you feel a sharp edge, if you notice a crack in the filling, or if a piece of the filling is missing, call our dentist in Beaufort, SC for an appointment.
+If your tooth is extremely sensitive, if you feel a sharp edge, if you notice a crack in the filling, or if a piece of the filling is missing, call our dentists in Beaufort, SC for an appointment.
 You can reach us by calling 843-986-0177 or filling our our online appointment form.